 25. Wavy Hair Hairstyle

 The low fade haircut is amazing when it comes to wavy hair as well.
 This is a gorgeous taper fade with a slim hard part and a set of finger waves.
 If you were blessed with naturally wavy hair, consider yourself lucky.
 If not, you can always get it with a flat iron.

 This hairstyle is called a French crop.
 We love it because it looks extremely manly and butch with all the hair on top combed to the front.
 We are also huge fans of the fact that the fade is very deep, being more of a shave than anything else.

-A low fade haircut will allow you to display your skull tattoos.
+Low fade haircuts will allow you to display your skull tattoos.
 If you are interested in finding out more hairstyles that can help you in this regard, we have written a whole piece about Viking haircuts just for you.
-Skol!

-Soccer legend David Beckham is just one of tons of celebrities who are huge fans of the low fade haircut.
-And, seeing as we are huge fans of him, we don’t see why we shouldn’t pick him as our muse when it comes to fashion and style.
+Soccer legend David Beckham is just one of the tons of celebrities who are huge fans of low fade haircuts.
+And, seeing as we are huge fans of his, we don’t see why we shouldn’t pick him as our muse when it comes to fashion and style.

-If you want to make a low fade haircut look as young and fresh as possible, we suggest you go for a non-conventional color.
-We happen to love this stony, rainy day gray but you can choose one that speaks more to you.
+If you want to make low fade haircuts look as young and fresh as possible, we suggest you go for a non-conventional color.
+We happen to love this stony, rainy-day gray but you can choose one that speaks more to you.